antsankov/go-live/README.md

 - Need ARM?
 Check the releases page.

 ### Docker
-To build the image locally:

-`make docker`

-*OR* If you would like to pull the image pre-built from Dockerhub:

 `docker pull antsankov/go-live`

 To run (will serve current directory on port 9000):